 - Line a deep pan with parchment paper and set aside.
 For thicker bars, use an 8 x 8-inch pan.
 For thinner bars, use any size bigger.

 - In a large mixing bowl, add your dry ingredients and mix well.

 - In a small mixing bowl, melt your peanut butter with sticky sweetener until combined.
 Add to dry ingredients and mix until fully combined.

-- Transfer peanut butter protein bar batter into the lined baking dish and press firmly in place.
+- Transfer protein bar batter into the lined baking dish and press firmly in place.
 Refrigerate or freeze until firm.
-Once firm, cut into squares or bars and cover in optional chocolate and enjoy!
+Once firm, cut into bars and cover in optional chocolate and enjoy!

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.